 Another important exercise after pregnancy is the Kegel exercise.
 It strengthens your pelvic muscles.
 You can do Kegels anywhere--while you sit at a desk, wait for a bus, wash dishes, drive a car, wait in line, or watch TV.
 No one will know you are doing them.
 Here's how you do them:

 - You can feel the muscles that need to be exercised by squeezing the muscles in your genital area.
 You might find that it helps to pretend you are contracting the pelvic muscles to stop a flow of urine or stop from passing gas.

-- Squeeze your pelvic muscles and hold the contraction for 3 to 5 seconds.
+- Squeeze your pelvic muscles and hold the contraction for 5 seconds.
 Do this 10 to 20 times.
 Let the muscles relax completely between contractions.
 Do these sets of contractions 3 to 4 times a day.

 Mason L, Glenn S, Walton I, Hughes C. The relationship between between ante-natal pelvic floor muscle exercises and post-partum stress incontinence.
 Physiotherapy [serial online].
 December 2001;87(12):651.
 Available from: CINAHL with Full Text, Ipswich, MA.
 Accessed May 23, 2011.

 Norman E, Sherburn M, Osborne RH, Galea MP.
 An exercise and education program improves well-being of new mothers: a randomized controlled trial.
 Phys Ther.
 2010 Mar;90(3):348-55.

 Teyhen DS, Rieger JL, Westrick RB, Miller AC, Molloy JM, Childs JD.Changes in deep abdominal muscle thickness during common trunk-strengthening exercises using ultrasound imaging.
 J Orthop Sports Phys Ther.
 2008 Oct;38(10):596-605.